PowerDNS/pdns/pdns/recursordist/settings/docs-new-preamble-in.rst

 Auth Zone
 ^^^^^^^^^
-A auth zone is defined as:
+An auth zone is defined as:

 .. code-block:: yaml